 Non-U.S. citizens or non-U.S. passport holders: If you are not a U.S. citizen or if you possess a passport from a country other than the U.S., it is your responsibility to check with your local consulate or embassy about possible visa requirements.
-For your convenience, we recommend the services of PVS International.
-Or, contact your local consulate.
+Or, you can contact PVS International, who can also assist non-U.S. citizens.